ahnGeo/ahnGeo.github.io/_pages/about.md

 <!-- My prior work has primarily centered on uni-modal ([DEVIAS](https://arxiv.org/abs/2312.00826)) and multi-modal ([RCORE](https://arxiv.org/abs/2601.16211)) video encoders, and I am also comfortable working with MLLMs ([EVIDENT](#)).
 I am also curious about VLA models and world models. -->

-Most recently, I was a research intern at **NAVER Cloud (Video Team)** in 2025, where I worked on compositional generalization with vision-language models.